Boston Housing Market: Trends & Prices (2025)

 Allston Housing Market

-Get ready to fight for your dream home in Allston, as this neighborhood is experiencing a very competitive real estate market right now.
+You may have to fight a bit for your dream home in Allston, as this neighborhood is experiencing a somewhat competitive real estate market right now.

-“Hot Homes” can sell for around 2% above their list price and can sell in around 10 days of being on the market.
-Not to mention, many homes in this neighborhood receive multiple offers when they are for sale.
+“Hot homes” can sell for around 1% above their list price in around seven days of being on the market.
+Some homes in this neighborhood receive multiple offers.

 SoFi Home Loans